Sami64/Sami64/README.md

 ## I'm a Gamer & Developer!

 - 🔭 I’m currently working on a [Whatsapp Clone][website]!
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning everything 🤣, But mostly Game Dev stuff
 - 👯 I’m looking to collaborate with other developers
 - 🥅 2020 Goals: Build projects for my portfolio
 - ⚡ Fun fact: I love to play :basketball: and play guitar